russelsantos19/100-days-of-code/r1-log.md

 ### R1D92
 I'm so happy today cause I solve many problems in my code.
 I learn about $nextTick in #vuejs, a function that executes a callback AFTER the DOM updates.
 I also solve another problem by applying scopes.
 Programming is about solving problems.

+### R1D93
+Today I start making the appointments component user view preference.
+You can view appointments by day, by week, and by months (same in a calendar app).
+I also revised some of my code and add shadow to the side-menu when it is open.